 Made in France.
 Registered international

 Our technologies and devices are designed and developed in France, by our own.
 Our manufacturing company, E-Swin is ISO13485 certified.
-Our products are CE-marked (tearstim) and medical CE-marked (E-Eye/tearcheck), registered in Europe, Asia/Pacific, South America, Canada coming soon.
+Our products are CE-marked (tearstim) and medical CE-marked (E-Eye/tearcheck), registered in Europe, Asia/Pacific, South America and Canada.

 certificates: ISO 13485 / CE 0197 (TÜF)